netreconlab/ParseCareKit/README.md

 PFACL.setDefault(defaultACL, withAccessForCurrentUser:true)
 ```

 When giving access to a CareTeam or other entities, special care should be taken when deciding the propper ACL or Role.
 Feel free to read more about [ACLs](https://docs.parseplatform.org/ios/guide/#security-for-user-objects) and [Role](https://docs.parseplatform.org/ios/guide/#roles) access in Parse.
+For details, your setup should look similar to the code [here](https://github.com/netreconlab/CareKitSample-ParseCareKit/blob/a4b1106816f37d227ad9a6ea3e84e02556ccbbc8/OCKSample/AppDelegate.swift#L53).

 ## Synchronizing Your Data
 Assuming you are already familiar with [CareKit](https://github.com/carekit-apple/CareKit) (look at their documentation for details).
 Using ParseCareKit is simple, especially if you are using `OCKStore` out-of-the-box.
 If you are using a custom `OCKStore` you will need to subclass and write some additional code to synchronize your care-store with parse-server.